QualiSystems/devguide_source/_posts/2016-07-09-shell-driver-overview.md

 #### What are Shell drivers

 A Shell driver is an optional component in the Shell project that allows adding commands to Shells.
-CloudShell creates and manage dedicated instances of the driver to communicate with each physical resource or app.
+CloudShell creates and manages dedicated instances of the driver to communicate with each physical resource or app.
 When the user executes a command, either from the Sandbox UI or the API, CloudShell ensures a driver for the target resource or app is currently running, then sends the command to the driver and relays back the response.

 The driver can contain multiple files and folders but only one file contains a class which is considered to be the main driver class.
 This main class defines the Shell commands the driver provides.
-The default ShellFoundry template will generate ta main driver class and place it inside the _driver.py_ file located in the _src_ directory.
+The default ShellFoundry template will generate the main driver class and place it inside the _driver.py_ file located in the _src_ directory.
 The generated class name will correspond to the Shell name, which is also the CloudShell convention.